Pathology Education Outreach

 Online classes, continuous trainee monitoring and support are available in selected disciplines to trainees.

 Access to Online Education Materials

-RCPA’s Affiliate Trainee Membership category which allows regional trainees to access its Educational Portal at a nominal fee.
+RCPA’s Affiliate Trainee Membership category allows regional trainees to access the Educational Portal at a nominal fee.

-The Central Queensland University offers Fiji Registrars ‘Adjunct’ academics to allow them to access CQU’s on-line teaching resources.
+The Central Queensland University offers Fiji Registrars ‘Adjunct’ academic status to allow them to access CQU’s on-line teaching resources.

 Other Training Blogs for Registrars

 Microbiology and Infectious Diseases postgraduate teaching blog disseminates teaching materials and discusses instructive topics, journal articles, cases about microbiology, infectious diseases, infection control and antimicrobial stewardship.
 It has been primarily designed with post-graduates in mind.

 Hunter Pathology Biochemistry training blog aims to capture a range of practical clinical biochem case discussions.

 - We are continuously looking for funds to support our activities in the region.
 You can generously donate at RCPA Foundation Pathology Outreach Education Fellowship.

 - Undertake face to face pathology teaching in Fiji and PNG (even if only passing through these countries for a short time).
 Trainees also need mentoring, supervision and assistance in laboratory capacity building.